 H.E.
-Josphat Nanok, Governor for Turkana Con (second from left) peruses through the 2nd CRR receiving it from the NEPAD/APRM Kenya Sec.
-Team.
-On his immediate left is his deputy H.E.
-H. Emuria Lotethiro and other Turkana County O sustainable livelihoods.
+Josphat Nanok, Governor for Turkana Cou (second from left) peruses through the 2nd CRR of receiving it from the NEPAD/APRM Kenya Secon Team.
+On his immediate left is his deputy H.E H Emuria Lotethiro and other Turkana County Of an now require some comedition of sentances to the restriction of a sustainable livelihoods.